-To be classified as a full-time student, a graduate student must carry a minimum of nine (9) graduate credits.
+To be classified as a full-time student, a graduate student pursuing the Master of Music must carry a minimum of nine (9) graduate credits.
 The maximum number of graduate credit hours for which master's students may register in a semester of the regular academic year is fourteen (14).